KINGFISHER PENSION SCHEME

 What is it?

-Under a money purchase, like the KPS-MP, this is simply the value of the contributions paid during the Pension Input Period (PIP).
-This includes all member, company and third party contributions.
+In a defined contribution scheme, like the KPS-MP, this is simply the value of the contributions paid during the Pension Input Period (PIP).
+This includes all member and company contributions.

 Under a final salary, like the KPS-FS, it is the increase in the value of a your benefits during the PIP.
 The calculation is complex however here is a brief step by step guide: